fishgal64/git-demo/README.md

 Erin's Git Demo

 This is a test.
+Uncommitted change.

 Another thought about git.

-Changes on my development branch.